neyaadeez/Attendance-Management-System/README.md

 ## Abstract
 Attendance Management System is a desktop application developed for daily student attendance in schools, colleges, and institutes.
 This system allows faculty to access attendance information of a particular student in a particular class, sorted by the operators provided by the teacher.
 It also helps in evaluating the attendance eligibility criteria of a student.
 The purpose of developing the attendance management system is to computerize the traditional way of taking attendance and to generate reports automatically at the end or in-between sessions.

+## Overview

+This repository contains the project documentation for the "Attendance Management System" developed as a DBMS Mini Project for the Trimester VII of the T.Y.B.TECH course in the academic year 2021-22.

+## Project Components

+- **ER Diagram:** For the ER Diagram and the database schema, please refer to the [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf) document.

+- **Database Scripts:** DDL commands, DML queries, and other database-related details can be found in the [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf) document.

+- **Triggers:** Trigger details and functionalities are described in [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf).

+- **Procedures and Functions:** PL SQL procedures and functions are explained in [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf).

+- **Frontend GUI Screenshots:** Screenshots of the frontend GUI can be viewed in the [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf) document.

 ## List of Abbreviations

 f_id - Faculty ID